prof-sky/lcapy/NonLcapyFiles/changeNote.md

 ## 1.24+inskale.0.30
 - wrong convertion for values in step0 in ac circuits fixed
+- fixed wrong convertion value for F < 1 in ac circuits

 ## 1.24+inskale.0.29
 - label for horizontal elements adjusted